krother/academis/posts/sicklecell.md

-# Project: Diagnosing Sickle Cell Anemia
+# Coding Challenge: Diagnosing Sickle Cell Anemia

-**Programming tasks with Biopython**
+**based on a bioinformatics tutorial by Dave Judge**

-## Goal
+### Goal

-Your goal is to develop an experimental test that reveals whether a patient suffers from the hereditary disease sickle cell anemia.
+Your goal is to develop an experimental test that reveals whether a patient suffers from the hereditary disease **sickle cell anemia**.
 The test for diagnosis should use a restriction enzyme on a patients’ DNA sample.
 For the test to work, you need to know exactly what genetic difference to test against.

 In this tutorial, you will use Biopython to find out.

+## Preparations

+Make sure you have the following:

+* basic knowledge of Python or a coach who can explain it
+* Python installed
+* Biopython installed
+* a text editor with Syntax highlighting, or an IDE like **PyCharm**
+* an internet connection
+* exercise files
+* a Biopython reference guide

+### Approach

-The idea is to compare DNA and protein sequences of sickle cell and healthy globin, and to try out different restriction enzymes on them.
+The approach taken is to compare DNA and protein sequences of sickle cell and healthy globin, and to try out different restriction enzymes on them.

 This tutorial consists of four parts:

-1. Use the module Bio.Entrez to retrieve DNA and protein sequences from NCBI databases.
+1. Use the module `Bio.Entrez` to retrieve DNA and protein sequences from the **NCBI databases**.
-2. Use the module Bio.SeqIO to read, write, and filter information in sequence files.
+2. Use the module `Bio.SeqIO` to read, write, and filter information in sequence files.
-3. Use the modules Bio.Seq and Bio.SeqRecord to extract exons, transcribe and translate them to protein sequences.
+3. Use the modules `Bio.Seq` and `Bio.SeqRecord` to extract exons, transcribe and translate them to protein sequences.
-4. Use the module re to identify restriction sites.
+4. Use the module `re` to identify restriction sites.

 **Have fun!**

-### What is sickle cell anemia?
+## What is sickle cell anemia?

-At the beginning of the course, watch the 5-minute movie **"Sickle Cell Anemia"** by Paulo César Naoum and Alia F. M. Naoum: **[http://www.youtube.com/watch?v=R4-c3hUhhyc](http://www.youtube.com/watch?v=R4-c3hUhhyc)**.
+At the beginning of the course, watch the 5-minute movie **"Sickle Cell Anemia" **by Paulo César Naoum and Alia F. M. Naoum: **[http://www.youtube.com/watch?v=R4-c3hUhhyc](http://www.youtube.com/watch?v=R4-c3hUhhyc)**.

 ## 1. Bio.Entrez
 **Retrieving DNA and protein sequences**